Henning Behrens: Model of globalization

-For Behrens globalization for quite some time looked like a Gordon's knot to be continuously attacked with more adequate methods and cases based integral in-depth analysis.
-Having passed that tunnel – with light at the end – for him (resp. his students and clients), there is much more fun in better educated global context decision-making and in learning.
-Discussions, Teaching, Consulting and finally Publishing this thrilling 21st-century dominating Topic benefit alike.
+For Behrens, globalization for a long time had looked like a "Gordon's knot" to be "continuously attacked" with more adequate methods and cases-based integral in-depth analysis.
+Having "passed that tunnel, with light at the end", for him (resp. his students and clients), there is "much more fun" in better educated global context decision-making and in learning.